syscoin-core/syscoincore.org/_posts/en/posts/2016-10-28-segwit-costs.md

 ### Avoidance

-Fees are currently approximately 0.5 BTC per block versus 12.5 BTC per block from the block subsidy, or about 4% of miner income, so the potential impact on miner income and hence network security is likely small in the short term.
+Fees are currently approximately 0.5 SYS per block versus 12.5 SYS per block from the block subsidy, or about 4% of miner income, so the potential impact on miner income and hence network security is likely small in the short term.

-In addition, fees have been rising over the past twelve months both in BTC denominated value (from under 0.2 BTC per block a year ago) and in real terms (from under $300 USD per BTC a year ago, to over $600 USD per BTC today), so moderate falls in fee levels will only be equivalent to reverting to fee incomes from up to twelve months ago, which should not be a major impact.
+In addition, fees have been rising over the past twelve months both in SYS denominated value (from under 0.2 SYS per block a year ago) and in real terms (from under $300 USD per SYS a year ago, to over $600 USD per SYS today), so moderate falls in fee levels will only be equivalent to reverting to fee incomes from up to twelve months ago, which should not be a major impact.

 ### Mitigation